cal-adapt/climakitae/docs/guide/meteo_yr.rst

 Meteorological Year
 ========================

-* How to use climakitae's app.explore.amy() panel
+* How to use climakitae's amy() panel
-* A description of how to break down the methods in meteo_yr.py module (severe year, heatmap, lineplot, etc)
+* A description of how to break down the methods in amy.py module (severe year, heatmap, lineplot, etc)

 .. code-block:: bash

-    import climakitae as ck
+    from climakitae.explore import amy
-    app = ck.Application()
+    amy = amy()
-    app.explore.amy()
+    amy.show()